 The basis for trade tax is calculated on the basis of the German Income Tax Act or the Corporate Income Tax Act with a number of adjustments.
-The most important adjustment is the non-deductibility of 50% of interest paid on long-term loans.

-Trade tax ranges from about 13% to 20% depending of the municipality tax rate.
+The most important adjustment are the non-deductibility of 25% of all interest paid on loans and of all expenses paid on rentals.
+Trade tax ranges from about 9,5% to 15,6% depending of the municipality tax rate.